 As kitchens have become more open, they have become more integral to life at home.
 Members of the household cook, gather, converse, eat, and work in kitchens.
 Usually straightforward, kitchen remodels in Los Angeles can cost from $35,000 to $100,000 or more; most fall within $45,000 to $70,000.

 If you’re reconfiguring the kitchen, expect to pay for water, electrical, and gas infrastructure changes, as well as for venting.
 Removing/adding walls and creating an odd configuration also add to the construction costs.
 The primary components of a kitchen remodel include:

-- Cabinets: Pre-fabricated cabinets generally start at about $150 per lineal foot, while custom cabinets typically start at around $250 per lineal foot.
+- Cabinets: Pre-fabricated cabinets generally start at about $150 per linear foot, while custom cabinets typically start at around $250 per linear foot.
 Fixing unlevel ceilings, changing the angle of a corner upper cabinet, or adding features such as pull-out shelves and soft-close doors add dollars.

 - Countertops: A standard countertop can cost $40 to $50 per square foot.
 Luxury countertops can go for $100 to $150 or more per square foot, meaning this cost aspect for a full kitchen remodel can go as high as $20,000.